plone/plone.restapi-client/docs/actions/content.md

 ## Add Content

+### Mutation function

-This function can be used for adding content to a site.
+Use the `createContentMutation` function to get the mutation for adding content at a given path.

-- Function name: `createContentMutation`
+### Hook

+Use the `useCreateContent` hook to add content at a given path.

 ### Parameters